 - The law took effect on 7th October 2023, following its official publication in the Diário da República.

 The scheme remains one of the most popular options, and while there are fewer options now, they are more targeted.
-Recent changes have shifted the focus of the Golden Visa toward investments in business, innovation, and culture, instead of real estate.
+Recent changes have shifted the focus of the Golden Visa toward investments in business, innovation, and culture rather than real estate.

-It is clear that from the government’s continued development of how the Golden Visa works, that it isn’t being suspended or ending any time soon.
+It is clear that from the government’s continued development of how the Golden Visa works, it isn’t being suspended or ending anytime soon.

 Why choose Global Citizen Solutions for your Portugal Golden Visa?